AwaisAli-05/Ai-humanized-datset/README.md

 ## Contact

-For questions, feedback, or collaboration opportunities, feel free to open an issu
+For questions, feedback, or collaboration opportunities, feel free to open an issue